 Compared to concrete, self-leveling toppings are relatively thin.
 The consistency of a self-leveler is more of a slurry, so gravity isn’t the contractor’s friend.
 That’s why vertical surfaces are out.

-Self-leveling toppings are primarily used on interior floors, but some contractors use them on countertops and in precast molds.
+Self-leveling toppings are primarily for use on interior floors, but some contractors use them on countertops and in precast molds.
 Typical applications include warehouse floors and for institutional, educational, office and commercial, retail, supermarket and food service, residential and even light industrial use — with an emphasis on light.

 As with most flooring projects, the prep work is a critical starting point.